J-holomorphic curves in a nef class: Bounding the total genus

-We claim that the cross terms To justify the claim, introduce $\alpha=e_1+\cdots+e_s$, and rewrite as Since $m_i\geq 2$ for $i\leq s$, the last term of (\ref{cross}) is non-negative.
+We claim that the cross terms satisfy To justify the claim, introduce $\alpha=e_1+\cdots+e_s$, and rewrite as Since $m_i\geq 2$ for $i\leq s$, the last term of (\ref{cross}) is non-negative.

 To estimate the first two terms of (\ref{cross}), view the portion of the configuration involving vertices with $i\le s=s_1+s_2$ as one single vertex $(\alpha, 1)$.
+Notice here we use the assumption $s>0$.
 Along with the remaining $l-s$ vertices, we obtain a graph with $l-s+1$ vertices.
 Notice that this graph is still connected.

 Twice of the total labeling of this new graph is exactly the sum of the first two terms.
 For this graph of $l-s+1$ vertices to be connected, we need at least $l-s$ edges.
-Since each label is positive, we obtain the desire estimate.
+Since each label is positive, we obtain the desired estimate.

 The remaining terms

 Sum them up, and notice that $m_i=1$ if $i\ge s$, we have

 So it suffices to show that